 Once the script is approved by the Advertiser and the Communication agency has obtained a legal clearance for the script, the Communication agency will decide whether they will approach one production company and ask to submit an offer (single bid) or whether they will organise a pitch involving several production companies (pitch).
 The selection process of which Production companies will be invited to the pitch is a result of the Communication agency’s internal discussion.

-The shortlist may include not more than three (3!)
-Production companies!
+The shortlist may include not more than three (3!) independent Production companies!

 The Production company has be informed whether they are being invited to a single bid or to a pitch.